danielrosehill/Claude-Slash-Commands/commands/public/recurrent-tasks/index-repo.md

 Whether adding or updating the index page, include today's date and note it as a "last updated" date at the top of the README

 You can assume that the file I created to provide you with the list of repos to be added is throwaway data: after creating or updating the formatted readme, you can delete this file.

+If you can identify that  there are clusters within this index (ie, groups of repositories about a similar theme), then you can use subheadings to organise them within README.

+If there are clusters, then the ordering should be:

+Alphabetical by topic/cluster

+Then (within clusters)

+Alphabetical by repo name